-Policies: Privacy, declarations of interest, expenses, complaints and freedom of information
+Policies: Privacy, declarations of interest, expenses, complaints, freedom of information and ethical collaboration

 The Healthcare Quality Improvement Partnership Ltd (HQIP) takes your privacy seriously.
 We are committed to protecting your personal information and being open and transparent about how it is used.
 This policy describes how and why we obtain, store and process data about you.